open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one, see Table 3-3 for more details view.video.parameters.keyFrameInterval | The default video key frame interval of the view view.video.maxInput | This indicates the maximum number of video inputs for the video layout definition, input that exceed the value will not be shown in mix stream view.video.motionFactor | The video motion factor is used to affact the default bitrate of the video stream view.video.bgColor | The RGB representation for background color of the mix video stream view.keepActiveInputPrimary | The active input will always be shown in the 'primary' region when this option is set to true with 'vad' also enabled view.layout | The layout of mix video stream view.layout.fitPolicy | The fit policy for input that does not perfectly match the width/height ratio view.layout.templates | The layout template for the mix video stream, a user can choose a base layout template and customize its own preferred ones, which would be combined as a whole for rendering mixed video view.layout.templates.base | The template base for video layout view.layout.templates.custom | The customized video layout uppon the base, see the [Section 3.5.1](#Conferencesection3_5_1) mediaIn | The audio/video format that the room can accept, see the Table 3-2 for supported format
+view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one, see Table 3-3 for more details view.video.parameters.keyFrameInterval | The default video key frame interval of the view view.video.maxInput | This indicates the maximum number of video inputs for the video layout definition, input that exceed the value will not be shown in mixed stream view.video.motionFactor | The video motion factor is used to affact the default bitrate of the video stream view.video.bgColor | The RGB representation for background color of the mixed video stream view.keepActiveInputPrimary | The active input will always be shown in the 'primary' region when this option is set to true with 'vad' also enabled view.layout | The layout of mixed video stream view.layout.fitPolicy | The fit policy for input that does not perfectly match the width/height ratio view.layout.templates | The layout template for the mixed video stream, a user can choose a base layout template and customize its own preferred ones, which would be combined as a whole for rendering mixed video view.layout.templates.base | The template base for video layout view.layout.templates.custom | The customized video layout uppon the base, see the [Section 3.5.1](#Conferencesection3_5_1) mediaIn | The audio/video format that the room can accept, see the Table 3-2 for supported format